 If actual scientists have to scrutinize their own findings if they are serious about their work, so must our core assumptions around organizing, oppression and even the idea of morality based on one’s oppression be tested.
 There will be more fierce arguments and splits than there are victories.
 We may even need to change our idea of what a victory is, just as Neo has to change his perspective from being The One to making a sacrifice to mediate the war between man and machine.

-Cyberpunk on its basic level is built on observations of not just pop culture but also the world around its creators.
+Cyberpunk is built on observations of not just pop culture but also the world around its creators.
 The creative outputs of Pondsmith, Otomo, Tuskimoto and the Wachowskis highlight the challenges of doing doing this, but there are people out here right now making some of their rebellion come to life, with a social structure and technology beyond their wildest nightmares.
 Many came to be deeply involved in organizing in the U.S. alone in response to Trump, but for others the fight has been going on for much longer and in areas of the world not highlighted or argued over on social media.
 Cyberpunk can’t be saved from itself, no matter how aggressively we tastemake away art that doesn’t satisfy us.
 The world has outpaced it in multiple ways, so much that new art seems retro at most and regressive at least.
 But just because the genre moves backward doesn’t mean one has to follow.
 If Cyberpunks mean it when they say they are more revolutionary and punk than CDPR could ever dream of becoming, surely there is no better time to prove it than during the rise of fascism.
-Biden may have elected, Brexit may have finally gone through, the Bolivian coup reversed and the oil industry crashing, but its not over yet.
+Biden may be elected, Brexit may have finally gone through, the Bolivian coup reversed and the oil industry crashing, but its not over yet.
 Charles Stross publically admitted to being outpaced by Snowden’s whistleblowing, but he is still writing and speaking up about different issues.
 Right now he, along with millions of people, are asking questions about what’s next in the U.S. after the attempted coup on January 6th,